Live at the Tokyo Dome

 Live at the Tokyo Dome is a live album by the Rolling Stones, released in 2012.
 It was recorded at the Tokyo Dome in Japan in 1990.
 The album was released exclusively as a digital download through Google Music on 10 July 2012, and subsequently on the Stones Archive Store on 11 July 2012.

-The 2-CD/DVD, single DVD and SD Blu-ray for this concert was released on 4 November 2015 entitled, From the Vault – Live at the Tokyo Dome.
+The 2-CD/DVD, single DVD and SD Blu-ray for this concert was released on 4 November 2015 titled From the Vault – Live at the Tokyo Dome.